commandcam

 Where output.bmp is the name of the file with which we want to save the capture.

-It is also possible to specify a wait time between receiving the command and taking the capture, with the parameter /delay [milliseconds].
+It is also possible to specify a delay between receiving the command and performing the capture, with the parameter /delay [milliseconds].
 For example like this,

 CommandCam /filename output.bmp /delay 10000

-On the other hand, in the case of having several connected devices, it is possible to choose which one we want to use using the parameter /devnum [device_number] like this
+On the other hand, in case of having multiple devices connected, it is possible to choose which one we want to use by using the parameter /devnum [device_number] like this

 CommandCam /filename output.bmp /devnum 2